tf198/phpqueues/README.md

 on disk speed with guaranteed atomicicity.
 A single class with no library dependancies, the only requirement is a file writable by all processes.

+## Status ##
+This should be considered alpha code - there is still more work to be done on recovery from data corruption and pushing it to the load limit.
+As a simple task queue though it should be pretty stable and usable (without any guarantees though!).
+Documentation is provided by looking at the [source](https://github.com/tf198/phpqueues/blob/master/ConcurrentFIFO.php) - it is only one file with half a dozen methods :-)

 ## Usage ##
 Basic example is a user registration page that wants to send a welcome email to the new user.
 ```php